Thou who lauds be truest,

 This Actus Reus burdened long

-and hence There were no words I’d find to sing it’s song
+and hence There were no words within his song

 But the truth is that I’ve grown so shy Ive lost my voice.